Taytay, Rizal: Encomienda in Taytay

 Adelantado Miguel Lopez de Legazpi enforced the encomienda system into the Philippine Islands since his arrival in 1565.
 Taytay encomienda alone had 500 natives in 1582.
 There were about 400 households in Taytay, while only 100 households in Antipolo in 1591 [both encomiendas had already been granted to Juan Pacheco de Maldonado]; and in that same year, Taytay encomienda also listed 600 tributantes and inhabitants of 2,400 to 3,000.

 The kinds of encomienda were those of the Royal Crown (encomienda de la real corona), and those of the private persons (encomienda de perticulares).
 In 1591, the encomienda of Taytay which was included in the vast district of Santa Ana de Sapa, belonged to the Royal Crown.

 The lakeshore town of Taguig on the West was at the opposite side of Taytay on the East of Laguna de Bay.
 They were both encomiendas under the scope of Santa Ana de Sapa.
 They were separated by a narrow tip portion of Pasig town.
 Adjacent to Pasig was the area situated on the lakeshore of Barangay Santa Ana of Taytay.
 It was a tract of agricultural land considered as a "friar estate" which is still known today as "Lupang Arenda" which has now become a relocation and resettlement site.

 “Arenda” is a lease of fixed assets or of prerogatives, such as land, or of special rights engaging in agriculture, mining, the collection of duties and taxes.
 “Arenda” rights are directly associated with the encomienda.

-According to former Taytay Mayor Felix M. Sanvictores (1925-1931), "Lupang Arenda" was donated by Don Juan Valerio Gonzales and Don Cristobal Paramdam to the Municipio in 1740.
+According to former Taytay Mayor Felix Sanvictores, who served from 1925 to 1931, "Lupang Arenda" was donated by Don Juan Valerio Gonzales and Don Cristobal Paramdam to the Municipio in 1740.
 Aside from their own farmlands, Taytay farmers were also benefiting from farming in the arenda as well as fishing in the wide rivers flowing down the lake and in the vast flooded farmlands near the lake during the rainy season.”

-On February 23, 1853, a decree of the Superior Government created a district composed of the towns of Taytay, Antipolo, Bosoboso, and Cainta [from the Province of Tondo], and the towns of Morong, Baras, Tanay, Pililla, Angono, Binangonan, Cardona, and Jalajala [from the Province of La Laguna], with Morong as its capital town.
+On February 23, 1853, a decree of the Superior Government created a new district composed of the towns of Taytay, Antipolo, Bosoboso, and Cainta from the Province of Tondo and the towns of Morong, Baras, Tanay, Pililla, Angono, Binangonan, Cardona, and Jalajala from the Province of La Laguna, with Morong as its capital town.
 It was later called Distrito Politico-Militar de Morong.